 To drive or not to drive in Sicily?
-If you are planning to visit the biggest Italian island and are not sure if driving in Sicily is worth the drama, then read on.
-Here is everything you need to know about renting a car in Sicily and possible driving challenges, useful tips, and practical advice about hiring a car.
+If you are planning to visit the biggest Italian island and are not sure if driving in Sicily is worth it, then read on.
+Here is absolutely everything you need to know about renting a car in Sicily and driving around the island. – (updated in 2023)

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep my blog running and growing by creating more awesome free content for you.